Regularity of anisotropic refinable functions: Continuous solutions and H older regularity

 \textbf{Algorithm for construction of a continuous $\varphi$}.

-Due to the fact that the set $Q$ in (\ref{def:Q}) is dense in $G$, the slight modification of Algorithm~1 yields a method for the step-by-step construction of the vector-valued function $v = v_{\varphi}$ defined on $G$ or, equivalently, of the function~$\varphi$.
+Due to the fact that the rational $M$-adic points are dense in $G$, the slight modification of Algorithm~1 yields a method for the step-by-step construction of the vector-valued function $v = v_{\varphi}$ defined on $G$ or, equivalently, of the function~$\varphi$.

-{\bf Algorithm 2:} For a given set $\cT=\{T_d \in \R^{N \times N}\ : \ d \in D(M)\}$ of transition matrices
+{\bf Algorithm 2:} For a given set $\cT=\{T_d \in \re^{N \times N}\ : \ d \in D(M)\}$ of transition matrices